DimalshaKavindi/DimalshaKavindi/README.md

 <div align="left">

 - 💻 Studies at University of Ruhuna
-- 🏬 I’m currently working at Spring Technologies
+- 🔭 I’m currently working on Mobile app develoment and DevOps
+- 🌱 I’m currently learning **DevOps**
 - 📫 How to reach me [dimalshakavindi2020@gmail.com](mailto:dimalshakavindi2020@gmail.com)
 - 📌 linkedin - [Dimalsha Kavindi](https://www.linkedin.com/in/dimalsha-kavindi-814395210/)
 - 🌟 I’m focused on expanding my skills in Web and Mobile Development, working on projects using Flutter and the MERN stack.
 I enjoy exploring new technologies and improving my knowledge to build better applications.